corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ```

 The `host` should correspond to the host part of the `address` value in the Identity Manager configuration.
 The
-`port` parameter for each service should correspond with the `port` value within the `enmListener` config block in
+`port` parameter for each service should correspond with the `port` value within the `enmListener` configuration block in
 the service’s configuration.
 See [Network Map Configuration Parameters](config-network-map-parameters.md) for more information.

 {{< note >}}